 Level the playing field and teach all your students first the meaning of long division by using the area or box method and base tens blocks.

-Don’t have base tens blocks, get this FREE digital version of how to divide with base tens blocks.
+Don’t have base ten blocks?
+Get this divide with base tens blocks worksheet below.
 Once students get the practice, just draw the base tens blocks.

-Are you unfamiliar with how to do long division with the area/box method using base tens blocks?
+Are you unfamiliar with how to do long division with the area/box method using base ten blocks?
 In this video, I explain exactly how to do it in layman’s terms.

-If the shortcut is developmentally out of reach for your striving students, then they always have the area or box method to go back to.
-Read my blog post about how to do the area/box method visually using base tens blocks drawings.
+If the shortcut is developmentally out of reach for your intervention students, then they always have the area or box method to go back to.
+Read my blog post to learn how to do the area/box method visually using base ten blocks drawings.

-Often students who struggle with algorithm problems will be able to solve the same problems if they draw them out.
+Often, students who struggle with algorithm problems can solve the same problems if they draw them out.
 Let your students know that that is always an option.
-It doesn’t matter how they solved the problem, what matters is that they get it right!
+It doesn’t matter how they solved the problem; what matters is that they get it right!

-Mnemonics are a great way to help your striving learners remember the steps to solve problems.
+Mnemonics are a great way to help your intervention students remember the steps to solve problems.
 I’ve written a whole article about some tried and true mnemonics I’ve heard and invented throughout the years.
 Click HERE to read.

 It can be frustrating working with striving learners who seem to just not “get” what you teach.
 But with a few modifications and creativity, they will progress.